olivergirard/BaconMachine/README.md

 | sa | sha |

 ### Usage of certain letters
-- l is replaced with r
+- l is replaced with r, not ry
-- q is replaced with k
+- q is replaced with k, not ky
 - v is replaced with f
-- x is replaced with k
+- x is replaced with k, not ky

 ## General Baconian cipher information
 A copy of the Baconian cipher that will be used in this program can be found [here](https://www.cryptogram.org/downloads/aca.info/ciphers/Baconian.pdf).